 Does Botox Prevent Wrinkles From Getting Worse?

-This patient is one of many examples of individuals who decide to choose neuromuscular injections to treat the mild onset of wrinkles.
+This patient is one example of individuals who decide to choose neuromuscular injections to treat the mild onset of wrinkles.

 Botox can offer a preventative, long-term form of intervention.
 The best time to start this is when the first signs of fine lines on the face appear.

-As a wrinkle prevention treatment, Botox can retrain the muscles so that they contract less intensely over the course of time.
+As a wrinkle prevention treatment, Botox can retrain the muscles to contract less intensely over time.

-The use of Botox for crows feet, forehead wrinkles or frown lines earlier in life does not necessarily mean that a patient will become dependent on years and years of treatments.
-In fact, many men and women are able to rely less on the injections over time.
+The use of Botox to address crow’s feet, forehead wrinkles, or frown lines earlier in life does not necessarily mean that a patient will become dependent on years and years of treatments.
+In fact, many men and women can rely less on injections over time.

-When using Botox as a preventative measure, patients also need to focus on maintaining or improving the skin’s elasticity at the same time, using other dermatological treatments which rejuvenate the skin itself.
-As the skin loses its ability to bounce back, it will develop etched lines which may gradually become more severe.
+When using Botox as a preventative measure, patients also need to focus on maintaining or improving the skin’s elasticity while using other dermatological treatments that rejuvenate the skin itself.
+As the skin loses its ability to bounce back, it will develop etched lines, which may gradually become more severe.

 Dr. U would be able to help make the right set of recommendations for individual patients.